Operator Capability Levels v1

-This section provides a summary of the capabilities implemented by Cloud Native PostgreSQL, classified using the "Operator SDK definition of Capability Levels" framework.
+This section provides a summary of the capabilities implemented by EDB Postgres for Kubernetes, classified using the "Operator SDK definition of Capability Levels" framework.

 Each capability level is associated with a certain set of management features the operator offers: